 Bioethics: its role in public policy

-Institute of Contemporary Arts, The Mall, London SW1Y 5AH
+The Nuffield Council on Bioethics’ 25th anniversary event took place on 14 November at the Institute of Contemporary Arts, The Mall, London SW1Y 5AH

 - Roger Highfield, Director of External Affairs, Science Museum Group